Clan MacCulloch: MacCulloch Tartans

 The MacCullochs of Ross-shire, as septs of the Clan Munro and Clan Ross, are permitted to wear either of those clans' tartans and the MacCullochs of Oban, as septs of the Clan MacDougall, may wear their tartan or even the District of Galloway tartan.
-However the MacCullochs themselves also have a modern clan tartan as well as a second "dress" tartan registered with the Scottish Tartan Authority in 2000.
+However the MacCullochs themselves do not have a modern clan tartan as the last recognized clan Chief died before one could be created and authorized.
+The current tartan thought by some to be the MacCulloch clan tartan is actually a personal/name tartan for an individual.

 Spelling variations

 "McCulloch" is the most frequently encountered modern spelling for the McCullochs originating in Galloway.
 "MacCulloch" appears to be more common with respect to the family from Ross-shire.
 Because few people could write centuries ago, and the written records that exist are sometimes in Latin, the spelling of the name varied greatly in medieval and early modern times.
 As a result, several modern spelling variations have developed.
 In addition, Y DNA data indicates there are multiple families with names similar to McCulloch, such as McCullough, McCullagh, but who are genetically unrelated.
 To add to the confusion, some families have adopted different spellings when migrating from Scotland, to Ireland, or North America.

 Spelling variations for McCulloch and similar names include: